pognibene/serverlessjavadoc/README.md

 meaning that we can't produce a single open api document.
 Or we would have to merge several documents in a post-processing phase.
 * no gradle plugin yet.
 More or less for the same reasons than maven.
+* path and query parameters only have the simple type string, complex schemas are not supported yet.